 An enthusiastic supporter of our community's volunteer fire service, his efforts were recognize by his unanimous election as an honorary member of the Woodmere Fire Department.

-Santino also remains involved with New York Elks Lodge #1, Sons of the American Legion and the St. John’s University Alumni Association.
+Santino also is a member of Irish-Americans in Government and remains involved with New York Elks Lodge #1, Sons of the American Legion and the St. John’s University Alumni Association.
 He is also an associate member of the Ancient Order of Hibernians, Division 3 and was honored by AOH as 2010 Man of the Year and with the Friend of the Hibernians Award by Division 14 in 2013.
 Councilman Santino was also inducted East Rockaway American Legion Post #958 as a 'Friend of the American Legion.'

 In addition to his civic involvement, Santino is the recipient of numerous awards and honors, including being named "Man of the Year" by the Georgia Wright Animal Guardian Foundation, the Order Sons of Italy in America, St. Raymond’ s Roman Catholic Church, the Hispanic Brotherhood of Rockville Centre, the Iroquois District of the Boy Scouts of America, the Shanti Fund - a charitable organization of Indian-Americans - and the Elmont-based Kerala Cultural Center.
 The American Committee on Italian Migration, Chabad Outreach Center and National Council of Young Israel have also recently awarded him their Public Service Award for his community commitment and frequent positive results.